Cruiz102/Advesarial_Attacks_Tests/README.md

 - Feature Enhancements: Contributions that introduce new functionalities or features to improve adversarial attack testing are highly encouraged.
 Feel free to create an issue to discuss your ideas.

+Exporting TensorRT engine.

+For exporting a trt model and use it in the live_inference script you first must ensure that you  have CUDA and tensorRT installed in your machine.

 # Getting Started:
 Not yet ready for this.